Joyce Wilkinson Charitable Trust Fund

 Key Takeaways for Grant Writers

-- Geography is paramount: Organizations based in Rosley and Westward have the strongest advantage; proximity to these villages is the single most important factor.
+- Geography is paramount: Organisations based in Rosley and Westward have the strongest advantage; proximity to these villages is the single most important factor.

-- Rural community focus: This fund exists specifically to support small, rural community organizations—exactly the type often overlooked by larger funders.
+- Rural community focus: This fund exists specifically to support small, rural community organisations—exactly the type often overlooked by larger funders.

 - Two opportunities per year: With twice-yearly distribution, timing your application correctly is important; contact the foundation early to ensure you don't miss a decision cycle.

-- No standardized amounts: The absence of minimum or maximum grant levels means you can request genuinely needed amounts, but also means competition isn't limited by funding bands.
+- No standardised amounts: The absence of minimum or maximum grant levels means you can request genuinely needed amounts, but also means competition isn't limited by funding bands.

 - Personal legacy matters: Frame applications in terms of strengthening village life and community bonds—values Joyce Wilkinson embodied throughout her life.